Umuzi-org/ACN-syllabus/content/topics/messaging/umuzi-recruit-user-journey/_index.md

 Of course you need to be a "work ready" professional for us to do this.

-### 9. Alumni programme

-Once you have gone through our programme you are one of the family and we'll continue supporting your career.
-You will have ongoing access to our services and syllabus.

-As mentioned, if you are ever in need of a job you can let us know and we'll work hard to get you sorted out.
-Our recruitment ninjas are always happy to assist, and our network of employer organizations keeps growing.

-On top of that, we will support your continued learning by keeping our platform and syllabus open to you (so long as you keep contributing feedback to your peers).
-You'll be able to register for other courses that we run, some of those courses will be advanced specializations.
-When you complete these courses we'll be able to give you our stamp of approval.

-Our course offerings grow all the time.
-Maybe you are a web dev who wants to learn about cross-platform mobile development, we'll hook you up!
-Maybe you are a data-scientist and you want to learn about productionising your data pipelines, we got you!

 ## Check your understanding!

 - What is Umuzi's mission?